 Sam Mokhaloane is from a small rural area called Viljoenskroon in the Free State Province, South Africa.
 He is currently a PhD Candidate in International Relations at the University of KwaZulu-Natal, where he focuses on conflict, the Covid-19 pandemic and South African humanitarian interventions in Africa.

 He holds a Master’s Degree in International Relations from the Corvinus University of Budapest, Hungary.
 His Master’s thesis is entitled “Pursuit of Ubuntu?
 Exploring South African role in DR Congo.
 The case of Force Intervention Brigade”.
-Sam is passionate about researching issues related to socioeconomic, conflict, peace-keeping interventions, pandemics, human rights, diplomacy, nonstate actors, state relations, and NGOs.
+Sam is passionate about researching issues related to socioeconomic, conflict, peace-keeping interventions, pandemics, human rights, diplomacy, nonstate actors, and state relations.

 He received an academic excellence recognition award in 2015 from Golden Key and later led this organization as the Public Relations Officer.
 In Hungary, Sam held the leadership position of Entertainment Officer (June 2019 to June 2020) under the South African Students Committee.
 Sam is the International Scholarship Alumni Ambassador under the Department of Higher Education and Training.
-In addition, he is the current Provincial Manager of Future Leaders on an Academic Mission and is nominated to be one of the Democratic Alliance Free State Province Future Leaders.
+In addition, he is the lead editor of Humanities and Politics for DG Sentinel.
+Additionally, working under contract for Independent Electoral Commission”.

 Sam has worked as the Assistant Project Coordinator at the Independent Electoral Commission, assisting with preparations and rollbacks of the 2020 South African Local Elections.
 He also served as the Administration Intern at the Department of Rural Development and Land Reform to resolve the conflict between landowners and occupants while ensuring human rights are protected.
 Furthermore, he worked as the Academic Facilitator at the North-West University under the Department of International Relations and Politics to mentor, prepare and guide students, encourage learning, facilitate academic team development, and assist in preparing assessments.